 3. Uzbeks are the most heartwarming people

-People of Uzbekistan are warm, kind and so welcoming to travellers that you won’t miss your native place for a day in this lovely nation.
+The people of Uzbekistan are warm, kind and so welcoming to travellers that you won’t miss your native place for a day in this lovely nation.
 People is what makes a place what it is.
-And Uzbeks are a lovely people.
+And Uzbeks are lovely people.
 For me, this is one of the convincing reasons to visit Uzbekistan.

 On my trip, I fell in love with them and have written an entire blog dedicated to the love I feel for them.
 Sometimes, the smallest gestures by strangers touches you in a big way.
 This works more when you are in a far away land.
 As a traveller, I can recall so many such wonderful moments during my solo trip to Uzbekistan.